frintjs/frint.js.org/site/content/guides/hello-world.md

 ## Directory structure

 We try to follow a convention for our file structure in Apps.
-A simple App's tree would look like this:
+A simple App's directory tree would look like this:

 ```
 ├── app/